 “You are a crazy man,” he said walking into this bedroom.

+They sat together in the only two chairs at the small round table.
+Kismet has cooked a meetball stew with fresh vegetables in a pressure cooker for the last hour.
+The tomatos, onions and potatoes flavors melded in a wonderful culinary experience from back home.
+They poured it over rice and had some warm flat bread from the Persian bakery down the street.

-Javeed opened the bag of food he brought home from a restaurant down the street and sat on his four-inch mattress in the floor.
-He ate some grilled beef on flat bread and thought about the customers he had that morning trying to figure out who had left the book.
+The two ate quickly and quietly.
+Javeed thought about the customers he had that morning, trying to figure out who had left the book.
 Maybe they would reward him for returning it he thought.

+After finishing the last bite of bread he washed his hands and started working on the dishes while his cusin finished.
+The living arrangement was good for both of them.
+Kismet cooked and Javeed cleaned.

-After finishing the last bite of bread he washed his hands and laid down on the bed holding the book a few inches from his face.
-While his wife put his children to bed in their small him in southern Iran, Javeed read in his high-rise apartment.
+After he finished the dishes and wiping the table, he laid down on the bed holding the book a few inches from his face.
+While his wife put his children to bed in their small home in southern Iran, Javeed read in his high-rise apartment.
 Javeed had a good life in Dubai but he missed his family.
 Everything he made that did not go to pay rent or food, he sent home for his children.
 He worked long hours and long weeks because he had no one to go home to and had a short time before having to return to his country.

 After a few hours of reading Javeed placed the book under his mat and quickly fell asleep.